skip to content

 Ringvorlesung: Rassismuskritik

 The diversity of our (international) scholars enriches the research at the University of Cologne significantly.
 To achieve an atmosphere in which this diversity is fully appreciated and supported, we need continued discussions on discrimination and structural racism.
-The Cologne International Forum therefore supports the lecture series Rassismuskritik organized by the Institute of Languages and Cultures of the Islamicate World.
+The Cologne International Forum therefore supports the lecture series Rassismuskritik organized by the Institute of Languages and Cultures of the Islamic World.

 Montags 16-17 Uhr, Hörsaal 121 (Gronewaldstr.
 2)